eostermueller/spring-boot-angular-maven/README.md

 # Step 02: Build and Launch

-Build the pr0ject like this:
+After you download/clone this repo, build the project like this:

 ```./mvnw clean install```